-The World Handicap System (WHS), set to take effect on January 1, 2020, will unify the six handicap systems used around the world into a single system that enables golfers of different ability to play and compete on a fair and equitable basis, in any format, on any course, anywhere around the world.
+The World Handicap System (WHS), unifies the six handicap systems previously used around the world into a single system that enables golfers of different ability to play and compete on a fair and equitable basis, in any format, on any course, anywhere around the world.

 5 Things You Need to Know